EIN-1/Brain-Tic-Tac-Toe/README.md

 -   __Header__

-    - at the left corner is a game logo  and the name:  Brain Tic Tac Toe in the center of the header.
+    - The game consists of a logo and the name:  Brain Tic Tac Toe in the center of the header which is good for user interface.
-    - The logo and the name of the game clearly tells the user that the game is for smart people.
+    - The logo and the name of the game clearly tells the user, that the game is for smart people.

       ![Navbar](documentation/supp-images/f01-nav-bar.png)